cantonini-syd/ccna-packet-tracer-labs/README.md

 *More labs added as I work through them.*

-## Tools
+## Tool

 - Cisco Packet Tracer
-- Cisco IOS 12.2 (switches) / 15.1 (routers)

 ## Credit

 All lab scenarios are based on the free CCNA practice labs published by **Jeremy Cioara** [jeremysitlab.com](https://jeremysitlab.com) and his accompanying YouTube videos.
-Jeremy's content is an outstanding free resource for anyone studying networking — if you find these walkthroughs useful, go support him directly.
+Jeremy's content is an outstanding free resource for anyone studying networking.

 ## License